dustedmtl/lastu/docs/USERGUIDE.md

 The main function of the init file is to tell the application where the database file should be found.
 For a more general description of the options, please see [init file configuration](#init-file-configuration).

-The init file itself is looked for from two locations:
+The init file itself is looked for in two locations:
  - The same directory where the application is located in
  - The user's home directory
    - macOS: `/Users/<username>/lastu.ini`
    - Windows: `C:\Users\<username>\lastu.ini`

-If the init file is not found, the database filename will default to `lastudatabase.db` and the application will try to locate it from the `data` subdirectory.
+If the init file is not found in either location, the database filename will default to `lastudatabase.db` and the application will try to locate it from the `data` subdirectory.
 If this file isn't found either, the application will prompt the user to locate a database file to open.